MHS676/pos-server/README.md

 }

-Copy the returned JWT token for guarded queries.
+Copy the returned JWT token for all guarded queries.

 Users
 query Users {